nivrith/slim-cache/README.md

 [fast-memoize](https://npmjs.com/package/fast-memoize) was used with various caches to memoize a standard recursive fibonacci function

-Bench mark was run for all the memoized functions to find 40th fibonacci number
+Benchmark was run for all the memoized functions to find 40th fibonacci number

 ``` js